And the million dollar question is…

 All that aside, Koh Samui isn’t the sort of place you should specifically head for if you’re hoping to surf, but it’s not unheard of to be able to do so if you happen to be in the right place at the right time.

 Speaking of right places, the only one you really need to know about in Koh Samui is Chaweng beach.

 The best you can hope for is a 1 meter beach break at mid/high tide, which produces a long left hander best suited to longboards and SUPs.

 Apart from the messy swell, the other thing you need to be aware of at Chaweng is the tides.
 It might look fine from the beach, but if the tide is too low then it’s probably not deep enough to surf safely.

 Find all the top accommodation around Chaweng Beach on HotelsCombined.com

 Got a question about traveling or surfing in Thailand?
-Join the Extreme Nomads Facebook group and pitch your queries to a collective of people with first-hand knowledge of the surf in Thailand!
+Leave it in the comments section below, or join the Extreme Nomads Facebook group to connect with like minded explorers!